FreQRiDeR/iP-Cam/README.md

 ## Security Considerations

-- The app only broadcasts on your local network
+- The app only broadcasts on your local network (for now...)
 - Consider firewall settings for production use

 ## Troubleshooting